No, Little Debbie is not going out of business

 THE ANSWER

 No, Little Debbie is not going out of business.
-However, Little Debbie products are no longer being sold at commissaries, or stores located in U.S. military bases, and in U.S. Navy retail stores nationwide and overseas.
+However, Little Debbie products are no longer being sold at commissaries and U.S. Navy retail stores.
+In addition, Little Debbie is not currently being distributed in Canada.

 WHAT WE FOUND